-JoAnna Poblete is associate professor of history at Claremont Graduate University.
+JoAnna Poblete is a professor of history at Claremont Graduate University.
 Her research interests connect studies of colonialism and empire, migration and labor, oral history, comparative ethnic studies, Asian-American and Pacific Islander studies, Caribbean Studies, indigenous history, environmental history, identity, and 20th-century U.S. history.